 Files from the internet and other potentially unsafe locations can contain viruses, worms, or other kinds of malware that can harm your computer and data.
-To help protect you, Office opens files from potentially unsafe locations in Application Guard, a secure container that's isolated from the rest of your data through hardware-based virtualization.
-Unlike Protected View, when Office opens files in Application Guard, you can securely read, edit, print, and save those files without having to re-open files outside the container.
+To help protect you, Microsoft 365 opens files from potentially unsafe locations in Application Guard, a secure container that's isolated from the rest of your data through hardware-based virtualization.
+Unlike Protected View, when Microsoft 365 opens files in Application Guard, you can securely read, edit, print, and save those files without having to re-open files outside the container.

 If you're confident the file is safe, and you need to do something that is blocked by Application Guard, you can choose to remove protection from that file.

 Note: If your administrator has enabled Safe Documents, the file will be verified against the Microsoft Defender for Endpoint service to determine if it's malicious before it's opened outside Application Guard.

 Protected View is a read-only mode where most editing functions are disabled.
 Files from potentially unsafe locations are opened as read-only or in Protected View.
 By using Protected View, you can read a file and see its contents and enable editing while reducing the risks.